vaultic13/neuro-pragmata/ACTIONS.md

 ### `pragmata_hack_plan`

 Plan a path through an active hacking grid (the `app.PuzzleSnake` minigame).
 Fired automatically by the mod via `actions/force` the moment a grid appears in-game (controlled by `mod_config.hacking_auto_force`, on by default).
-The peer reads the grid render from the force's `state` field — including cursor `@`, Goal `G`, walls `#`, EraseCode traps `X`, error nodes `d` (the red warning-triangle hazards — currently-blocked cells), an "Adjacency from cursor" block listing legal first-moves, a "Bonus nodes" block, and a glyph legend — and returns an ordered list of cardinal moves.
+Neuro reads the grid render from the force's `state` field — including cursor `@`, Goal `G`, walls `#`, EraseCode traps `X`, error nodes `d` (the red warning-triangle hazards — currently-blocked cells), an "Adjacency from cursor" block listing legal first-moves, a "Bonus nodes" block, and a glyph legend — and returns an ordered list of cardinal moves.

 **Bonus nodes / routing objective.** Passing the cursor through bonus nodes improves the hack — more damage to the enemy and a longer-lasting hack — and the goal is to **maximize collected bonuses**: a longer, winding path through more bonus nodes is preferred over the shortest path, as long as the plan still ends on `G` and never steps on an `X` trap, a `d` error node, or a `~` trail cell.
 Two node colours, mapped against in-game dumps:

 - **BLUE `O` (most valuable).** These ARE a distinct grid type: `Open`.
 Plain walkable floor is type `None`; on every grid checked against footage, the visible blue tiles are exactly the `type=Open` cells (puzzle modifiers like offense mode reskin them without changing the type).
 Grab these first.
 - **YELLOW `*` (secondary).** The skill node — the `ActiveSkill` grid type (with `1`/`2`/`3` variants).

-`_IsGoldenPath` is deliberately **not** rendered: it marks the engine's *auto-hack route* (the feature that turns nodes gold while auto-hack runs) and floods most walkable cells — treating it as the blue-node marker both buries the real bonuses in `O`s and hands the peer a pre-solved route.
+`_IsGoldenPath` is deliberately **not** rendered: it marks the engine's *auto-hack route* (the feature that turns nodes gold while auto-hack runs) and floods most walkable cells — treating it as the blue-node marker both buries the real bonuses in `O`s and hands Neuro a pre-solved route.
 It remains visible in the debug dump only.

 The render lists both in a "Bonus nodes" block, blue first.
 Other special grid types (`F` FinishBlow, `A` Attack, `b`/`B` Bomb, `C` Chain, `P` Purge) still render but aren't currently treated as collect-targets.
 Mapping derived from the "Dump cells to log" button in the hacking debug panel, which now shows `_IsGoldenPath` / `IsParryHacking` / `_ObstacleReasons` / `_DeadFilamentType` / `_IsHide` per cell.